List of alien races in Marvel Comics: Space Phantoms

 The Space Phantoms are the servants of Immortus, the Master of Time.
 For many years, it was assumed that there was only one Space Phantom, but in the course of the Destiny War the Avengers discovered that there was more than one.
 During a journey back in time to 1873, a trio of Space Phantoms was caught impersonating the Gunhawks and the Black Rider.
 The Space Phantoms were previously said to have originated on the planet Phantus, in the Phalbo system in the Milky Way Galaxy.

 Spartoi

-The Spartoi, also called Spartaxians, are the human-like species from the planet Spartax.
-Star-Lord, J'son, and Victoria are known Spartoi.
+The Spartoi, also called Spartaxians, are a human-like species from the planet Spartax.
+Star-Lord, J'son, and Captain Victoria are known Spartoi.
 First seen in Marvel Preview #4.

 Spartoi in other media

 The Spartoi appear in Guardians of the Galaxy.

 Sssth

 The Sssth are a reptilian semi-humanoid race with green skin, and a mane of red, yellow, or orange hair, Sssth are 8 ft tall on average.
 They come from the planet Sszardil, second from the sun in the Sslirteep star system in the Milky Way galaxy.
 First seen in Thor #212 (June 1973).